When Strangers Say They 'Can Tell' My Son Has Autism

 Sometimes though, the fact it is not hidden brings me into contact with some truly amazing people.
 My son may not hide his autism, and thankfully there are many people in the world who chose not to hide their love and kindness, too.
 To the stranger in the supermarket, and the hundreds of other wonderful people who see me and smile, support and help — thank you!

-The Mighty is asking its readers the following: What’s one secret about you or your loved one’s disability and/or disease that no one talks about?
+The Mighty is asking the following: Share with us an unexpected act of kindness, big or small, that you’ve experienced or witnessed in an everyday place.
 If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.
 Check out our Submit a Story page for more about our submission guidelines.